Interpretation services available, email firstname.lastname@example.org

 “We hear you…”

-We are pivoting our grantmaking, offering more flexible awards with the goal of supporting a greater number of artists and arts-based businesses during a time of rapid change and creative innovation.
-Changes to our grantmaking align with our value of equity and commitment to racial justice and representation in our services and investments.
+During the first year of COVID-19 we pivoted our grantmaking, offering more flexible awards with the goal of supporting a greater number of artists and arts-based businesses during a time of rapid change and creative innovation.

-This grant offers funding for artists and arts-based business/organizations in three categories:
+This grant offered funding for artists and arts-based business/organizations in three categories:

 - MAKE: the creation of work in any artistic discipline

 - LEARN: artistic or administrative learning, skill building, or professional development that improve your art practice or business

 - BUILD: a transition or pivot for an arts business or operations, including purchase of equipment or staffing costs

 Only one application can be submitted at a time.
 Awards in each focus area are at the $1,500 or $3,000 level, or a $5,000 level in Make when additional eligibility requirements are met.

 Round One and Two awards were announced Spring 2021.

 - Round Three Due Date: Wednesday, October 6, 2021, by 5:00PM – Awards announced by November 30, 2021.